elbb/elbb-dev-environment/README.md

 -   [docker](https://docs.docker.com/install/)
 -   [dobi](https://github.com/dnephin/dobi) (downloaded if not in `PATH`)

-## Local concourse CI environment
+## Local Concourse CI environment

-This environment contains a concourse CI server, a docker registry and a MinIO server that can be used for local development.
+This environment contains a Concourse CI server, a docker registry and a MinIO server that can be used for local development.

 The environment can be started using dobi.